brendaboryszanski/elnietotech/README.md

 # El Nieto Tech 👴🏻💻

-**Like calling your grandkid for tech help, but without bothering them**
+**Like calling your grandkid for tech help, even when they're not around**

 A web application that helps elderly people solve technology problems using artificial intelligence.